 Mahima came out of the BOX of the inward mindset toward the student when she realized the student's needs, objectives and challenges.

-- Challenges- Despite the student's objective to do well, since it was their first time using tech extensively, they found it hard to learn and implement some ideas and tools.
+- Challenges- Despite the students' objective to do well, since it was their first time using tech extensively, they found it hard to learn and implement some ideas and tools.
 Hence, with even the smallest of doubts, they would reach out to Mahima for help.

-Seeing these aspects helped Mahima become more considerate of the student even though she was still assertive about her timings.
+Seeing these aspects helped Mahima become more considerate of the students even though she was still assertive about her timings.
 She wanted the students to learn about time management while separating time for her family and personal tasks as well.